VCU researchers developed Lyme vaccine for dogs — and now are working on one for humans

 Marconi played a central role in developing the first widely used canine Lyme disease vaccine.
 His laboratory now is working to advance a safe and effective human Lyme disease vaccine.

-He has lectured worldwide, published of research articles, holds numerous national and international patents, and has been continuously funded since 1990.
+He has lectured worldwide, published research articles, holds numerous national and international patents, and has been continuously funded since 1990.
 He has served on more than 120 national and international advisory panels and was a charter member of the National Institutes of Health’s Vaccines for Microbial Diseases study section.

 He also is the co-founder of the startup Chimeritope DX.